-Bone conducting headphones are becoming somewhat popular on the consumer market today though they are nowhere near as common as moving-coil dynamic headphones.
-To learn more about the magnetostriction headphones, let’s have a gander at some examples:
+Bone conduction headphones are becoming somewhat popular on the consumer market today though they are nowhere near as common as moving-coil dynamic headphones.
+To learn more about the magnetostriction headphones, let’s have a gander at an example:

 Aftershokz is the stand-out brand/manufacturer of bone conduction headphones.
-Their Titanium (link to check the price on Amazon) model is a great example of this headphone type.
+Their Xtrainerz (link to check the price on Amazon) model is a great example of this headphone type.